MaskingTechnology/jitar/documentation/docs/monitor/logging.md

 * Health requested
 * Health status requested

-It's advisable to not use the debug level in production because the health of a node gets requested frequently.
+It's advisable to not use the debug level in production because the health of a worker gets requested frequently.
 If you experience any issues with this, you can use this mode.

 ## Info